Judgment No. 2362

 The complainant's candidacy to a vacant post was rejected.
 "She states that her immediate supervisor [had] received a minute from HRD, instructing her that in preparing her shortlist of candidates, priority should be given to internal candidates, then to those persons who had been working for the Office for an extended period on what are regarded as 'precarious' conditions, such as herself, and lastly to other external candidates.
 She contends that, contrary to the instructions in the minute, her supervisor reviewed all the candidates in order to prepare her shortlist, disregarding those priorities, thus rendering the selection decision null and void.
 [The Tribunal considers that] what is important, however, is that the recruitment procedure in the Staff Regulations and the terms of the vacancy notice were complied with.
 The priorities for shortlisting candidates were merely indicated in a minute from HRD."

-procedure; submissions; information note; staff regulations and rules; breach; terms of appointment; vacancy; appointment; competition; candidate; internal candidate; vacancy notice; priority; supervisor; refusal
+procedure before the tribunal; submissions; information note; staff regulations and rules; breach; terms of appointment; vacancy; appointment; competition; candidate; internal candidate; vacancy notice; priority; supervisor; refusal